qunitjs/qunit/docs/api/config/index.md

 Flat preconfig allows multiple integrations to seemlessly collaborate, without the risk of projects accidentally unsetting an override (as is the case with Object preconfig).

-In the browser context (HTML Runner), global variables that start with `qunit_config_` may override the default value of a configuration option.
+In browser environments, global variables that start with `qunit_config_` may override the default value of a configuration option.
 The following inline script (before loading QUnit), is equivalent to setting `QUnit.config.hidepassed = true; QUnit.config.seed = 'd84af39036'; QUnit.config.testTimeout = 1000;`

 ```html
 <script>